 4. Take a look in your pantry

 Recently, I’ve been eliminating one weekly trip to the grocery store each month.
-The goal of that week is to finish all of the leftover ingredients lying around my kitchen.
+The goal of that week is to finish all of the leftover ingredients lying around my kitchen using various recipes.
 You might be surprised by your creativity in the kitchen.

 5. Check out coupons

-Groceries can be expensive even if you buy them in bulk.
-Take advantage of coupons and believe me, if you look, you'll find them.
+Take advantage of the best coupon websites, and believe me, if you look, you’ll find them.
 You might be able to save a few dollars on each trip to the store.
-Those savings can add up quickly!
+Those savings can add up quickly and turn out to be one of the best frugal living tips!

 6. Sell things you don’t need